What will I study?

 Gain an introduction to key laboratory and field techniques associated with environmental scientific procedures and research.

 Study aspects of Environmental Science to better understand complex environmental issues such as global warming, land use management and natural hazard mitigation.
 Develop specific skills for analysing and interpreting weather, climate and soils, and the ability to use these skills in the sustainable management of soil as a resource.

 Personal Development Skills

-This module explores the biological diversity on Earth, focusing on the abundance and distribution of species.
+Explore the biological diversity on Earth, focusing on the abundance and distribution of species.
 Investigate the theories of evolution, causes of mass extinctions and conservation of species.